rudyrooman/Startlists-Qualification-Heats/README.md

 # Startlists-Qualification-Heats
-Feel free to contact me via email( in .py file ) for support

 Target:
-Create balanced qualification heats for orienteering.
+Create balanced qualification heats for orienteering based on World Ranking

 Application:
 WOC, Worldcup, EOC,....

-Requirements:
+Wat does the script do:
-1. Balance runners per heat
+1. Balance number of runners per heat
-2. Balance runners from one country per heat.
+2. Balance number of runners from one country per heat.
 3. Equal strength of heats.
 4. Runners from same country in a heat should not start after each other.
 5. Respect startgroup requests.
 6. Ensure randomness.